 Virna holds a bachelor’s degree in Political Science from Northeastern University and a master’s degree in International Peace and Security from King’s College in London.
 While at King’s College, Virna worked as a global security researcher for the London-based think tank Demos, where she was a primary contributor to the publication, “Bringing it Home; Community-based approaches to counter-terrorism.”

-Virna is a member of the Pacific Council on International Policy, serves on the Steering Committee of the Basel Institute’s International Center for Collective Action (ICCA) and speaks fluent Spanish.
-She is based in New York City and is originally from Uruguay.
+Virna is a member of the UN Global Compact Anti-Corruption Working Group, serves on the Steering Committee of the Basel Institute’s International Center for Collective Action (ICCA), and speaks fluent Spanish.
+She is based in New York City and originally from Uruguay.

 Senior Director, Due Diligence